lyricity/kb/README.md

   - **Alt** is a User that is a secondary account otherwise belonging to the same person as another User.

 - **Guild** is a specific Discord Guild.
-Guilds are also sometimes referred to as Servers in the Discord client.
+Guilds are referred to as Servers in the Discord client and community.

   - **Member** is a certain User's presence in a Guild.